erik73/addon-mail/mail/DOCS.md

 enable_mailfilter: false
 ```

-Please note: During the startup of the add-on, a database is created in the MariaDB add-on.
+Please note: During the startup of the add-on, a database is created in the
-There is currently not possible to change user credentials or domain_name after the database is created.
+MariaDB add-on.
+There is currently not possible to change user credentials or
+domain_name after the database is created.
-The only way to change these options is to drop the postfixadmin datbase and restart the add-on.
+The only way to change these options is to drop the postfixadmin datbase and
+restart the add-on.
 Use the phpMyadmin add-on to drop the database.

 ### Option: `my_hostname` (required)

 The hostname of your mailserver.
-It should correspond to the A-record you have in your DNS.
+It should correspond to the A-record you
+have in your DNS.

 #### Option: `domain_name` (required)

 This is the name of the domain you want to recieve mail from.
+Additional domain
-Additional domain can be added in the
+can be added in the postfixadmin-interface.
-postfixadmin-interface.

 #### Option: `admin_user` (required)

 The name of the admin user in postfixadmin.
-To log in to the web interface you have to use FQDN.
+To log in to the web interface
+you have to use FQDN.
 For example: admin@mydomain.no-ip.com.
-In the current version of the add-on, this can not be changed once the database is created.
+In the current version of the add-on, this can not be changed once the database
+is created.

 #### Option: `admin_password` (required)

 The password for the admin_user.
-In the current version of the add-on, this can not be changed once the database is created.
+In the current version of the add-on, this can not be changed once the
+database is created.

 #### Option: `letsencrypt_certs` (required)

-If you use the Let´s Encrypt add-on, and have certs installed in the /ssl folder of your HA instance
+If you use the Let´s Encrypt add-on, and have certs installed in the /ssl folder of
+your HA instance.
-this option will use those certificates for the SMTP and IMAP/POP3 services.
+Yhis option will use those certificates for the SMTP and IMAP/POP3 services.

 #### Option: `enable_mailfilter` (required)